Hot water reset

-Hot water reset, also called outdoor reset (ODR), is an energy-saving automatic control algorithm for heating boilers that are typically fired with fuel oil or natural gas.
+Hot water reset, also called outdoor reset (ODR) is an energy-saving automatic control algorithm for heating boilers that adjusts the temperature of the hot water supplied.
+They are used with boilers typically fired with fuel oil or natural gas.
 A hot water reset control loop measures the outside air temperature; this information is used to estimate demand or heating load as the outdoor temperature varies.
 The supply hot water temperature is modulated up and down range in an inverse linear ratio to outside air temperature.
 The typical range for conventional boilers is to vary the supply water temperature from 60 to 82 C as the outside temperature varies from 18 to -18 C.

 Buildings cool down slowly when the outdoor temperature is moderate, and cool more rapidly when the outdoor temperature is colder.
 Hot water reset reduces the energy output by the heating system to approximately balance it against the energy lost as the building cools.
 This makes it easier to maintain the temperature within the desired range (as the radiant heating systems that boilers usually power respond slowly and are subject to overshoot) and can allow boilers to operate more efficiently.